NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 The next parameter determines the convergence criterion of the chemistry iteration.
 This value is also used for the internal Newton’s method and the condensation calculation iteration.
-The latter ones can be adjusted within in the code by the methods listed :ref:`here<sec:fastchem_methods>` C++ version and :ref:`here<sec:pfc_methods>` for Python.
+The latter can be adjusted within the code by the methods listed :ref:`here<sec:fastchem_methods>` for the C++ version and :ref:`here<sec:pfc_methods>` for Python.
 This is followed by the (relative) accuracy of the element conservation checks.

 The maximum number of chemistry iterations is listed next.
 The value